Homeopathic Treatment of Psoriatic Arthritis

 1. Symmetric: This type of psoriatic arthritis affects the same joints in multiple matching pairs bilaterally.
 It can be disabling, resulting in varying degrees of progressive joint destruction and a loss of function.

-2. Oligoarticular (Asymmetric): This type of psoriatic arthritis affects only a few joints but not matching pairs on opposite sides of the body.
+2. Oligoarticular (Asymmetric): This type of psoriatic arthritis affects only a few joints but not match pairs on opposite sides of the body.
 It is often a milder form of the disease.

 3. Distal Interphalangeal Predominant: This type of psoriatic arthritis primarily affects the joints closest to the toenails and fingernails.
 It is sometimes confused with osteoarthritis.